nbooster/certus-pdf/README.txt

 Many thanks to this lib author: https://github.com/galkahana/PDF-Writer

-which without it, this project could not be possible.
+without it, this project could not be possible.

 Creates one thread per input page...